jpd002/Play-/README.md

  ```

 ### Building for Windows ###
-The easiest way to build the project on Windows is to open Qt Creator and direct it to the Cmake file in `/project/dir/Play-/CMakeLists.txt`.
+The easiest way to build the project on Windows is to open Qt Creator and direct it to the CMake file in `/project/dir/Play-/CMakeLists.txt`.
-QT6 or 5 should be installed before start building.
+Qt6 or 5 should be installed before start building.
 Registration required.
 You can also build the project using Visual Studio or cmdline, for that you must follow these instructions:

 To build for Windows you will need to have CMake installed on your system.